natucate-country-information-mountains-prayer-himalaya

 Geomorphology/Geology

-Travel Tipps and Trivia for Nepal
+Travel tips for Nepal

 Climate in Nepal

-The climate in Nepal depends majorly on the geography and the season that are quite similar to German seasons regarding the time periods.
-In higher altitudes especially along the northern border and in the eastern part of the country, temperatures are generally lower and there is also a relatively low amount of precipitation that is coming down as snow most of the time.
-Above 4,000m, the region is mainly influenced by an alpine climate with temperatures generally being below 0°C so that the mountain area is covered by perpetual ice and snow.
-In the foothill area climate is more moderate and average temperatures lie between 10 and 24°C, depending on the season.
-During winter the night can be quite cold, nevertheless temperatures only rarely drop below 0°C. The lower Terai valley is mainly influenced by the subtropical monsoon climate.
+The lower Terai valley is mainly influenced by the subtropical monsoon climate.
 In the time between April and September the south-west monsoon dominates the country and about 80 to 90% of the annual rain falls during these months.
-In general the other months are relatively dry.
+In general, the other months are relatively dry.
 During this time it is quite hot and humid in the subtropical Terai with temperatures between 25 and 32°C. Winters are relatively mild and dry in this lower region.
-With the beginning of the dry season in October/November the view is clearing up, nature appears in a lush green and especially at the end of the dry season (February-April) wild flowers are in full bloom.
-Travelling to Nepal midsummer or midwinter cannot be recommended as heavy precipitation as well as sultry climate complicate journeys during the rainy season.
-Moreover the sky is often covered by clouds during this time so that the view over the stunning landscape can be troubled.
+With the beginning of the dry season in October/November the view is clearing up, nature appears in a lush green and especially at the end of the dry season (February-April) wildflowers are in full bloom.
+Travelling to Nepal in the summer or midwinter cannot be recommended as heavy precipitation as well as a sultry climate complicate journeys during the rainy season.
+Moreover, the sky is often covered by clouds during this time so the view over the stunning landscape can be troubled.
 In winter temperatures can drop below 0°C in higher altitudes which can also be troublesome during a journey.

 Flora and Fauna in Nepal